opendocsg/slw-judgments-backfill/2012_SGHCR_1/report.md

 2\. an account of all assets, funds and/or _shares (and their proceeds)_ in which the Plaintiffs have beneficial interests and all necessary inquiries, directions and orders to enable the Plaintiffs to trace and recover such assets, funds and shares thereof as the Court deems fit; [emphasis added]

 The possibility of conflicting judgments is a factor militating for a stay.
 Furthermore, as the scope of HCA 441/2012 includes claims concerning all other Trust assets, it is very likely that those proceedings will proceed regardless of whether the Singapore proceedings continue.
-This is yet another factor militating for a stay (see in this regard, _The “Reecon Wolf”_ [2012] SGHC 22 at [47]).
+This is yet another factor militating for a stay (see in this regard, _The “Reecon Wolf”_ <span class="citation">[2012] SGHC 22</span> at [47]).

 24     With regard to choice of law, I do not agree with Mr Coomaraswamy that the _lex causae_ is the _lex situs_.
 The general rule at common law is that the law of the trust is the law chosen by the settlor or, in the absence of any such choice, by the law with which the trust is most closely connected